Membership Within The Covenant Community

 Attend The Membership Class

 The Membership class is a two-part class offered every few months as well.
 This is an opportunity to be introduced to the necessity of belonging to a local church, God’s plan and pictures of the local church that are found within scripture, and the motivation behind creating a covenant community at Mission Fellowship.
 The second half of the class includes a guided walk through the Mission Fellowship Family Covenant, which can be found here.
-For those who attended the October 2017 Community Groups, these two meetings fulfill the requirement for this class.

 Membership Application Form